SchoolOfCode/workshop_css-variables/README.md

 ## Task 1

+Open index.html and see what the page looks like in the browser.
+You're now going to refactor so that the CSS colors and values are CSS variables instead of hard-coded.

-Make a set of CSS variables at the root level of your CSS.
+Make a set of CSS variables at the root level of your CSS file.
 Give them the following names and values:

-- primary-colour: green
+- primary-colour: rgb(197, 231, 147)
 - secondary-colour: antiquewhite
 - text-colour: black
 - header-size: 24px